gvwilson/sensibleadventures/maddy-roo/outline.md

     -   The handwriting is his too
     -   Remembers the skeletons she saw in the control room and is certain that he was brought here and has died
 -   Motion on the screens brings her back to the present
-    -   Maddy realizes that the sentry posts have cameras and that Patience has been watching everything
+    -   Maddy realizes that the sentry posts have cameras and that Patient has been watching everything
     -   Images are black and white (it's night outside)
     -   That's how her father was able to make the drawings: he was watching them the whole time
 -   The posts have microphones as well